joeyhage/homebridge-alexa-smarthome/README.md

    1. ![failed to initialize screenshot](./docs/img/2-failed-to-initialize.png)
 3. Visit the url in your browser to open a login screen.
 It is a real login screen proxied so the plugin can capture the session cookie.
 The username/password are not stored by the plugin.
    1. ![login screenshot](./docs/img/3-alexa-login.png)
 4. Enter your MFA code if you have MFA enabled on your Amazon Alexa account.
 Again, the plugin does not store this value.
+This plugin may not work and I cannot provide support or help troubleshoot if you do not have MFA enabled.
+The instructions to enable 2FA can be found on Amazon's website.
    1. ![mfa screenshot](./docs/img/4-alexa-mfa.png)
 5. If successful, you should see a message that the Amazon Alexa cookie was successfully retrieved.
+If you see a 404 page, return to step 3 and start over.
    1. ![login successful screenshot](./docs/img/5-login-success.png)
 6. The homebridge logs will also show a message such as "Successfully authenticated Alexa account".
    1. ![authentication successful screenshot](./docs/img/6-homebridge-success.png)